rjo-uk/satellite-configuration/README.md

 The configuration of your Satellite will take place within this `inventories` directory.

-Update the following fields in inventories/inventory.yml file:
+Update the following fields in the `inventories/inventory.yml` file:

 > Example_Organization:

-Replace with your company, department or organisation name.
+Replace with your company, department or organization name.
 See https://docs.redhat.com/en/documentation/red_hat_satellite/6.15/html/administering_red_hat_satellite/managing_organizations_admin for details.
 Ideally, this field will not have special characters and `spaces` should be replaced with underscores `_`.

 > production.satellite.example.com